ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-04-16-ComputerVisionNotes.md

 - CNNs are inherently limited by the fixed rectangular kernel shapes
 - Augmenting the spatial sampling locations
   - adding offsets
-  - learn offsets from task
+  - learn offsets from the task

 #### Deformable Convolution